chihina/othello-game-python/README.md

 If you finished 1-4 part, game will start!!

 # How to play game
-You can hit the cell which is annotated by red circle."/n" The circle shows cell whice you can hit.
+You can hit the cell which is annotated by red circle.
+The circle shows cell whice you can hit.